Sekky61/riscv-sim/Readme.md

 curl -L https://raw.githubusercontent.com/Sekky61/riscv-sim/refs/heads/master/Sources/docker-compose.http.yml | docker compose -f - up
 ```
 The app will be available on `http://localhost:3120`.

-For proper deployment and HTTPS support, clone the repository, create HTTPS certificates and run
+For proper deployment, HTTPS support and custom base path, clone the repository, create HTTPS certificates and run
 ```bash
 cd Sources && docker compose up
 ```
 Refer to Readmes in the respective directories, Dockerfiles and the Nix flake for more detailed instructions.

 ### Build and Run Frontend Web App

 > Requirements: bun

 The app was developed using bun `1.1.31`.
-Any version should work to build the frontend app.
+Any version should work to build the frontend app, and a modern node.js should work as well.
 To build the production version of the app, start by navigating to `Sources/frontend` and installing dependencies:

 ```bash